Hazing, Bullying and Intimidation Attorneys | Romanucci & Blandin

 Free consultation on your case with a Chicago-based hazing, bullying and intimidation attorney

 The hazing, bullying and intimidation lawyers at Romanucci & Blandin have proven success in these types of cases.
-Please contact our office at Info@rblaw.net, 312-458-1000 or click here for a free evaluation of your case.
+If you or a loved one has suffered injury or wrongful death, please contact our office at Info@rblaw.net, 312-458-1000 or click here for a free evaluation of your case.
 There is never a fee until you are compensated for your injuries at the end of the case.

 In the News